 The Collective Mindfulness Survey History

-The development of the Collective Mindfulness (HRO) Survey followed a speaking tour of South Africa in September of 2009.
+So, the development of the Collective Mindfulness (HRO) Survey followed a speaking tour of South Africa in September of 2009.
 It was during the introduction of concepts in safety such as Situational Awareness and Collective Mindfulness, that quite a reasonable question was asked.

 “David, this sounds like a very powerful way to think inside the business, but how do we really ‘know’ what/where we are?”